guardian/thrashers/README.md

 ### Getting the snapURL

 To embed the Thrasher you'll need to get the snapURL.
-This is a URL that contains the path to your `source.json` file and fallback information for while the snap is loading / if it fails.
+This is a URL that contains the path to your `source.json` file and fallback information for while the snap is loading or if it fails.
 By running either `grunt local --folderName=the-name-of-your-embed` or `grunt remote --folderName=the-name-of-your-embed` commands, the terminal will return both local and remote snapURLs.
 If you wish to get these URLs without having to watch, compile and deploy, use
 ```
 grunt paths --folderName=the-name-of-your-embed
 ```